sous-chefs/chef-splunk/README.md

   listens to.
 This is set to the default for HTTPS, 443, as it is configured by the `setup_ssl` recipe.
 * `node['splunk']['ratelimit_kilobytessec']`: The default splunk rate limiting rate can now easily be changed with an attribute.
 Default is 2048KBytes/sec.
+* `node['splunk']['hide_cmd']`: Supress output of splunk commands which contains -auth parameter from displaying in log of Chef run.
+Recommended setting to true for production environments.
+Default is false.

 The two URL attributes below are selected by platform and architecture by default.